kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 ### `PersonalDataManagerAssignment`

 What can be configured:
-- appointment of those responsible for personal data;
+- assignment of personnel responsible for personal data;
-- rights to manage flows and verifiable consents.
+- rights to manage flows and verified consents.

-Peculiarities:
+Notes:
-- access only to superuser.
+- accessible to superusers only.

 ### `ConsentSelfServiceSettings`

 What can be configured:
-- self-care behavior;
+- self-service behavior;
 - confirmation interface mode;
-- Print PDF options;
+- PDF print options;
 - CSV export separator.

-Peculiarities:
+Notes:
-- single entry;
+- single record;
-- access only to superuser.
+- accessible to superusers only.

 ### `ConsentModuleOperationAuditLog`

 Mode:
-- viewing only.
+- view only.

 Purpose:
-- log of consent module operations (actions of the admin panel and services).
+- log of consent module operations (admin panel and service actions).

 ## Where to view signed consents